Firewind: Forged by Fire

 Fredrick's replacement on the Burning the Earth Tour, singer Chitral "Chity" Somapala, was given the job full-time.
 Fellow touring member Bob Katsionis was also hired permanently to play keyboards.
 Firewind got a worldwide deal with Century Media by the end of that year.

 A few months after Forged By Fire was released, Chitral left due to personal and musical differences with the rest of the band.
 When his replacement, Apollo Papathanasio (of Time Requiem), was found, it was also announced that Kristoffersen would be leaving, to be replaced by British drummer Mark Cross.
 The reason for the split was that Gus wanted to have a set of Greek-based musicians willing to make Firewind their number one priority (probably to end the virtual revolving door of members) and Stian's main band was the Norwegian outfit Pagan's Mind.
 Gus also left his roles in Dream Evil, Mystic Prophecy and Nightrage.

 Allegiance and The Premonition

 Between 2004 and 2006, the band recorded Allegiance, which was released in July 2006.
 From November to December 2006, they toured the UK supporting DragonForce with All That Remains.
 Firewind accomplished their 2006/2007 world tour in Copenhagen at the Scandinavian Prog Power festival on 10 November.
 The band went around the globe almost twice being on three continents including Asia, Africa, North America and Europe and played nearly 100 shows.
-The band went to Sweden to record The Premonition, which was released in 2008.
+The band went to Sweden to record The Premonition, which was released in 2008 and followed again by tours in Europe (with Kamelot) and North America (with Arch Enemy).